physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/ModelSelection/ModelSelection.md

 <!-- ===== Laplace's method ===== -->
 <!-- !split -->
 ### Laplace's method
-The idea behind the Laplace approximation is simple.
-We assume that an unnormalized probability density $P^*(\theta)$ has a peak at a point $\theta_0$.
-We are interested in the evidence, $Z_P$, which is given by the normalizing constant
+The idea behind Laplace's method is simple, namely to use the Taylor expansion of a function around its peak to construct a Gaussian approximation which can be easily integrated.
+Let us consider an unnormalized density $P^*(\theta)$ that has a peak at a point $\theta_0$.
+We are interested in the evidence, $Z_P$, which is given by the integral

 $$
 Z_P = \int P^*(\theta) d^K\theta,
 $$

-where we consider the general case in which $\theta$ is in a $K$-dimensional space.
+where we consider the general case in which $\theta$ is a $K$-dimensional vector of parameters.

 <!-- !split -->
 We Taylor-expand the logarithm $\log P^*$ around the peak: